isomerpages/imda-tradetrust/_developer/Product FAQ/What is the DID approach in TradeTrust?.md

 useful for secure and efficient interactions with customers, partners, and other entities, while giving the business more control over its digital identity infrastructure.</p>
-<p>The DID approach is suitable for verifiable documents.
-The issuance of
+<p>The DID approach is recommended for verifiable documents.
+The issuance
-normal/verifiable documents will not incur any gas fee, as there is no need to write on the blockchain.
+of normal/verifiable documents will not incur any gas fee, as there is no need to write on the blockchain.
 However, revocation of the issued verifiable document will require the setup of document store and hence will incur gas fee.
-Refer to <a href="https://docs.tradetrust.io/docs/advanced/aws-kms/did-sign-demo" rel="noopener noreferrer nofollow" target="_blank">https://docs.tradetrust.io/docs/advanced/aws-kms/did-sign-demo </a>for more details.</p>
+Learn <a href="https://docs.tradetrust.io/docs/topics/introduction/issuer-method-dns-did" rel="noopener noreferrer nofollow" target="_blank">more</a>.</p>
 <p></p>